Skip to main content

 Why the Program Was Launched

-Social determinants of health, workforce discrimination, and unfair hiring practices all play a role in perpetuating health inequities.
-And while NCI has always been committed to fairness and addressing health disparities, we are now focused on identifying and eliminating the impact of deep-rooted structural racism that has hampered progress.
+Social determinants of health, workforce diversity, and inclusive hiring practices all play a role in achieving health equity.
+And while NCI has always been committed to fairness and addressing health disparities, we are now focused on identifying and eliminating barriers to progress.

-NCI, like the rest of NIH, is taking a stand to address and eventually end structural racism within the biomedical community.
+NCI, like the rest of NIH, is taking a stand to promote diversity, equity, inclusion, and accessibility within the biomedical community.

 How We Are Accomplishing These Goals

-Overcoming structural racism won’t happen quickly.
-Real change requires an investment of time and resources, sustained commitment, input from stakeholders, and leadership from the top.
+Meaningful change requires investing time and resources, sustained commitment, input from stakeholders, and leadership from the top.

-The NCI Equity and Inclusion Program is overseen and supported by a steering committee called the NCI Equity Council (EC), led by Dr. Sanya Springfield, Acting Deputy Director of Cancer Health Equity and Inclusion and Director of Center for Cancer Health Equity.
+The NCI Equity and Inclusion Program is overseen and supported by a steering committee, the NCI Equity Council (EC).

 The working groups are charged with: